NooredeenAjaj/Home-Safety-Monitoring/README.md

 # Putting everything together
 ### obs
-For more detailed information, please refer to the user guide mentioned above.

 <img src="./img/IMG_5199.jpg" width="800" height="500">

-bilden av kretsen

 # platform
 The platform of choice for this project is [Adafruit](https://www.adafruit.com).
 It is free and ideal for beginners due to its ease of use.
 Additionally, it offers simple visualization tools for presenting your data.